 Amanda also defends school districts in education law and personal injury matters (e.g., sexual and physical assault).
 The daughter of a passionate teacher, she enjoys working with educators, administrators, and students to successfully traverse the litigation process.

-Amanda C. Bley joined Freimund Jackson & Tardif in 2014.
-Prior to Freimund Jackson & Tardif, Amanda was an Assistant Attorney General in the Torts Division of the Attorney General’s Office.
-During her time in the Torts Division, Amanda focused her practice on personal injury defense cases brought against the Department of Social and Health Services, specifically Child Protective Services.
-She also handled a variety of matters for other state agencies, including the Higher Education and Department of Corrections clients.
-Prior to her work in the Torts Division, Amanda worked in private practice defending nursing homes and assisted living facilities in civil negligence actions.
+Prior to joining Freimund Jackson & Tardif, Amanda was an Assistant Attorney General in the Torts Division of the Attorney General’s Office.
+During her time there, Amanda specialized in defending personal injury, civil rights and employment lawsuits brought against the Department of Social and Health Services.
+She also handled a variety of matters for other state agencies from the claim stage through jury trials, including Higher Education and Department of Corrections clients.
+Prior to her work in the Torts Division, Amanda worked in private practice defending nursing homes and assisted living facilities in negligence actions.

 Amanda has been a speaker and author of materials on the subjects of government tort liability and employment law, including CLEs sponsored by the Attorney General’s Office.

-A General Motors Scholar and received her J.D. cum laude in 2009.
+A General Motors Scholar, Amanda received her J.D. cum laude in 2009.
 She graduated summa cum laude from the University of Detroit Mercy with a double-major in Communications and Economics in 2006, where she also played intercollegiate softball.